 Utah may be most known for its incredible high desert, but it also is home to some absolutely stunning mountain elopement locations.
 From Park City to Little and Big Cottonwood Canyons, the areas near SLC make for excellent mountain elopement spots.

 But beyond that, the drive west on 80 towards Nevada also has wide, expansive mountain views that are kind of like the hidden gems of Utah.
-While many people choose to elope in Utah because of the desert towns like Moab and St. George, we believe eloping in the mountains of Utah can be just as incredible (if not more!).
+While many people choose to elope in Utah because of the desert towns like Moab and St. George, I believe eloping in the mountains of Utah can be just as incredible (if not more!).

 Montana is home to the incredible Glacier National Park, arguably one of the best national parks in the United States.
 If places like Banff and Japer in Canada pique your interest (pun intended!), then you’re sure to love Montana.